TRAVEL. COVID-19. FLU.

 Frequently Asked Questions

-You will be informed if you are eligible for a winter vaccine by letter, email or text message.
+You will be informed if you are eligible for a vaccine by letter, email or text message.
+You may be given an appointment or asked to call our local call centre and make an appointment.

 - Portable hearing loops